-If the student experiences dangerous local weather conditions which prevents them from safely getting to their clinical site (and the College has not suspended classes):
+If the student experiences dangerous local weather conditions that prevents them from safely getting to their clinical site (and the College has not suspended classes):

-- Notify the Clinical Instructor, or designee, per clinical site protocol. - Make-up time is required.
+- Notify the Clinical Preceptor, or designee, per clinical site protocol. - Make-up time is required.